Sales enablement was supposed to make selling easier.

 - What content your sales team needs to sell

-- How to deliver timely, relevant content to your sales team and your prospects
+- How to deliver timely, relevant content to your sales team and potential customers

 Sales enablement is needed most often in complex selling and buying scenarios—typically larger-value B2B deals with lots of moving parts.